dfsp-spirit/dfsp-spirit.github.io/README.md

 ```shell
 sudo apt install libssl-dev zlib1g-dev
 ```

+UPDATE: More recent ruby versions (I tried 3.4.6 in 2025) also require: `sudo apt install libyaml-dev` for the psych extension that gets build by default.

 Once you have Ruby installed, installation of [bundler](https://bundler.io/) is possible via `gem`, which comes with Ruby (though for some reason no installation instructions could be found on their website at the time of writing, they seem to assume you are a Ruby programmer and aware of `gem`): `gem install bundler`.